Tensor Rank and Complexity: Complexity of Matrix Multiplication

-From the definition one can directly see, that any of the $n^2$ entries of $AB$ can be computed with $n$ multiplications and $n-1$ additions.
+From the definition one can directly see that any of the $n^2$ entries of $AB$ can be computed with $n$ multiplications and $n-1$ additions.
 Hence, $\mu_n$ can be computed with $\prO(n^3)$ many operations.
-Nevertheless, this is just the very beginning of the story. \\ In his classical work \cite{prStrGaussianElimination69} from 1969 Strassen showed that $\mu_n$ can actually be computed with $\prO(n^{2.81})$ operations.
-At that time, the result was quite a surprise.
+Nevertheless, this is just the very beginning of the story.

+In his classical work \cite{prStrGaussianElimination69} from 1969 Strassen showed that $\mu_n$ can actually be computed with $\prO(n^{2.81})$ operations.
+At that time, the result was a big surprise!
 In fact, Strassen's initial goal was, ironically, to show that the standard computation is optimal with respect to the number of multiplications.
 This already fails in the case of $2 \times 2$ matrices: Strassen's algorithm from \cite{prStrGaussianElimination69}, presented in Example~\ref{pr:exM2} below, uses seven instead of eight multiplications for multiplying $2 \times 2$ matrices.
 Although the algorithm needs more additions than the standard one, it yields faster computation for \emph{large} matrices as follows.
 After filling up with zeros, we may assume that the two matrices have size $2^k \times 2^k$.
 Dividing both matrices into $2 \times 2$ block-matrices, each block of size $2^{k-1} \times 2^{k-1}$, we can apply Strassen's algorithm and proceed by recursion.
-The analysis in \cite{prStrGaussianElimination69} shows that asymptotically this method has complexity $n^{\log_2 7} \approx n^{2.81}$.
-We will recover this statement in Corollary~\ref{pr:corStrassen69} below. \\ To do so, let us introduce the standard measure for the asymptotic complexity of matrix multiplication.
+The analysis in \cite{prStrGaussianElimination69} shows that, asymptotically, this method has complexity $n^{\log_2 7} \approx n^{2.81}$.
+We will recover this statement in Corollary~\ref{pr:corStrassen69} below.

+To do so, let us introduce the standard measure for the asymptotic complexity of matrix multiplication.

 \begin{defn} The \textbf{exponent of matrix multiplication} $\omega$ is defined as